marc0l92/joplin-plugin-plantUML/README.md

 # Other funcitonalities

 ## Context menu
-Use the context menu on the rendered diagram to copy the image or the url.
+Use the context menu (mouser right click) on the rendered diagram to copy the image or the url.

 ![Context Menu](./doc/context_menu.png)